 Trade schools are the most common route for individuals looking to become welders as they provide hands-on training and typically have lower tuition costs than universities.
 Most trade schools offer certificates upon graduation.
 These certifications also come with an additional cost ranging from $275-$1100.

-Materials and Supplies: Students may need to purchase their safety gear, including helmets, gloves, and safety glasses, which can add $100 to $500.
-Some schools also require students to have their welding machines for MIG, TIG, or stick welding, which can range from $500 to $2,000.
+These essentials can add $100 to $500.
+Some programs also require students to buy their own welding machines for MIG, TIG, or stick welding, which can cost $500 to $2,000 depending on the model and quality.

 Apprenticeship Programs